MyGitUsername/mygitusername.github.io/_posts/2022-01-23-beam-overview.md

 several languages including Erlang, Elixir, LFE, Alpaca, Gleam.

-A process in BEAM terminology is a runtime execution context of code; it is not an OS process and it is not and OS thread.
+A process in BEAM terminology is a runtime execution context of code; it is not an OS process and it is not an OS thread.
 It is a sequential program without concurrency.

 To become concurrent you need to run multiple processes.
 There are a lot of ways to do this in Elixir.
 For example: